bbauska/CSS-Notes4Pros/README.md

 }
 </code></pre>

-> In the example above we use the shorthand margin declaration to first
+<p>In the example above we use the shorthand margin declaration to first
-> set 0 to the top and bottom margin values (although this could be any
-> value) and then we use auto to let the browser allocate the space
-> automatically to the left and right margin values.
+set 0 to the top and bottom margin values (although this could be any value) and then we use auto to let the browser allocate the space automatically to the left and right margin values.</p>

->
-> In the example above, the #myDiv element is set to 80% width which
+<p>In the example above, the #myDiv element is set to 80% width which
-> leaves use 20% leftover.
-The browser distributes this value to the
+leaves use 20% leftover.
+The browser distributes this value to the remaining sides so:</p>
-> remaining sides so:

-<pre><code>
-(100% - 80%) / 2 = 10%
+<pre><code>(100% - 80%) / 2 = 10%</code></pre>
-</code></pre>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-5">Section 8.5: Example 1:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-It is obvious to assume that the percentage value of margin to margin-left and margin-right would be relative to its parent element.
+<p>It is obvious to assume that the percentage value of margin to
+margin-left and margin-right would be relative to its parent element.</p>

 <pre><code>
 .parent {